Skip to content

 MRI ROOM

 The Magnetic Resonance Imaging (MRI) room of AMIGO includes a high-performance high-field (3 Tesla) wide-bore (70 cm) MRI scanner (Siemens Magnetom Verio, Erlangen, Germany) integrated with full OR-grade medical gases, MRI-compatible anesthesia delivery and monitoring system, and therapy delivery equipment.
-The MR scanner is mounted and can traverse on ceiling rails to a fully draped patient on the OR table, a typical scenario for brain tumor surgery.
-The scanner is used for:
+The MR scanner is mounted and can traverse on ceiling rails to a fully draped patient on the OR table.

 • laser removal of brain tumors